 - Individualized Study Projects accepted for conference presentation give students valuable experience that allows them to stand out in the academic and/or professional world.

 - If students work with an outside agency or community organization, students can make valuable contacts that can lead to jobs, referrals, recommendations, or references.

 - Progress toward degree completion.

-- The program provides more options for general education or elective courses.
+- The program provides more options for elective courses.

 - Students in technical programs may, at the discretion of their technical program coordinators, substitute Student Scholar Program credits for three required general education credits.

 - Associate of Arts or Associate of Science majors may use these credits for electives.

 - Students should direct questions about their specific majors to academic advisers at Wayne College.